 How to defend against Pass the Hash Attacks

-Credential theft and reuse cannot be fixed with a mere security update.
-In order for “PTH Attacks” to be effectively reduced and mitigate the attackers from using the hash values to move from one system to another target system, users’ access authorizations MUST be restricted.
 A change to the storage of logon information, for example to the Windows LSASS process, only requires that attackers modify existing tools such as Mimikatz for support.
-The best defense is to make it harder for the compromised accounts to be used for lateral movement and escalation and must be deprived of the following options.
+The most effective defence strategy is making the utilization of compromised accounts difficult for lateral movement and escalation.
+To achieve this, restrict or remove the following options.

 Enable Windows Credential Guard